Censorship in Indonesia: Film, technology and video games

 Unlike in the book publishing industry, films continued to be censored in the Reform era as regulated by Law No. 33/2009 on Film.
-Film censorship is conducted by Film Censorship Board under Ministry of Education, Culture, Research, and Technology.
+Film censorship is conducted by the Film Censorship Board, which had been placed during the Prabowo Administration under the Ministry of Culture.

 In 2020, the Kominfo Director General Semuel Abrijani Pangerapan and Johnny G. Plate introduced a law that requires foreign companies to register under the Electronic System Operator list which could give the government access to the citizen's personal info and threaten the company to block access from the country if the company did not register.
 The law was revised and passed in 2021.
 In July 2022, a ban was implemented for several notable websites such as PayPal, Epic Games, Steam, Origin, and Yahoo, and games such as Counter-Strike: Global Offensive and Dota 2 as they did not register under the ministry's new law.
 The ban was quickly lifted, however, after each company registered under the Electronic System Operator by early August 2022.

 Internet and press freedom

 Tempo, which had still been refused the right to publish since 1994, resumed publication in October 1998 and revised its editorial style to match the new, more open era.
 The number of journalists increased rapidly in the country, from an estimated five thousand in 1997 to more than fifteen thousand in 2003, with approximately 1300 news licensed news organizations.
 Without centralized state censorship, opponents of free expression turned to libel lawsuits and civil court to silence critical coverage.
 Nonetheless, previously taboo topics such as human rights abuses were now openly covered in the press.

 The 2002 broadcasting law did put some limits on the free speech of broadcasters, including news broadcasters; it directed them to "maintain and enhance the morality and religious values and national identity" and required television stations to obtain certificates from censors and adhere to their rules.

 The internet is also widely and arbitrarily censored in Indonesia; the Kominfo, which is responsible for it, bans or shuts down websites and services with no due process if they are deemed to be illegal, provocative, or even critical of the government.
 Reform-era news organizations sometimes self-censor, especially when the topic may impact the business interests of the owner, or when it relates to sensitive political topics such as the independence movement in Papua.
 An example of this type of self-censorship occurred during the 2025 protests; on August 30 TikTok parent company ByteDance temporarily disabled livestreaming functions on the pretext that violence was taking place in protests.

+In 2026, Indonesian authorities threatened to block access to Wikipedia during disputes concerning online content regulation and platform compliance requirements.